Not Tall At All

 State and Model the Objective

-Tell the children that they meet a friend who is not tall at all and read and write words that end with the -ll double letter combination, such as tall, ball, fall, stall, small, call, wall, and hall.
+Tell the children that they will meet a friend who is not at all tall and read and write words that end with double -ll, such as tall, ball, tell, small, call, hill, and roll.

 Guess who likes to play ball